pszufe/SimpleHypergraphs.jl/README.md

 pyimport("hypernetx")
 ```

 For plotting we also use the Jupyter notebook.
 The installation instructions are [here](https://github.com/JuliaLang/IJulia.jl#installation)

+Note that recently a new version of hypernetx has been released (2.0.0), however as of today SimpleHyprgraphs.jl is integrated with the previous versions up to 1.2.5.

 ### Installation
 In Julia command line REPL press `]` for the Julia package manager and run:
 ```